danslo/ApiImport/README.md

 Another useful trick to figure out what to give to ApiImport is to simply use Magento to generate an exported CSV file of some sample entities.

+For attributes, attribute sets and associate attributes to attribute groups in an attribute set, you can have a look to test.php, where you can find some example data.
+It's not the same than CSV because there is no way to import it with CSV in Magento.

 ### Entity types

 The second parameter to importEntities specifies what kind of entity is imported.
 By default it will assume you are importing products.
 If you want to import a different kind of entity, use the return value of any of these methods: